MadBomber/aia/man/aia.1.md

 `--dump` *PATH/TO/FILE.ext*
 : Dump the current configuration to a file in the format denoted by the file's extension.
 Currently only .yml, .yaml and .toml are acceptable file extensions.  *If the file exists, it will be over-written without warning.*

-`-e`, `--edit`
-: Invokes an editor on the prompt file.
-You can make changes to the prompt file, save it and the newly saved prompt will be processed by the backend.

 `--shell`
 : This option tells `aia` to replace references to system environment variables in the prompt with the value of the envar.  envars are like $HOME and ${HOME} in this example their occurance will be replaced by the value of ENV['HOME'].
 Also the dynamic shell command in the pattern $(shell command) will be executed and its output replaces its pattern.
 It does not matter if your shell uses different patters than BASH since the replacement is being done within a Ruby context.